 Established in 2003, our CONNECT-ED (C-E) initiative is a consortium of 20 central New Jersey districts and independent schools, Rider and Princeton Universities, Raritan Valley Community College, and the Bristol-Myers Squibb Corporation.
 Funded by 3M, Bristol-Myers Squibb and the Martinson Family Foundation, it is dedicated to providing a coherent, sustained system of professional development for K-12 teachers of science and mathematics that models the inquiry approach to teaching and learning.
 Rider serves as lead institution for the Consortium.

-With generous funding from the Martinson Family Foundation, we have created five online graduate level science courses and five online graduate level mathematics courses to enable teachers to deepen their understanding of STEM topics and achieve certification through grade 8.
+With generous funding from the Martinson Family Foundation, we have created five online graduate level science and engineering as design courses and five online graduate level mathematics courses to enable teachers to deepen their understanding of STEM topics and achieve certification through grade 8.

 Our Summer Institute for 21st Century Educators provides cutting-edge workshops and courses that meet the needs of today’s teachers and leaders.
 Grants from Bristol-Myers Squibb, Janssen Pharmacueticals, Inc. and the New Jersey Education Association enable us to offer summer programs for high school students interested in careers in science, technology, and mathematics teaching.